The Kelly-Hopkinsville Goblins

 "We need help," the Kentucky New Era reported one of the men saying to officers upon their arrival.
 "We've been fighting them for nearly four hours."

-The city policy dispatched four officers to check the scene, who met with five state troopers, three deputy sheriffs, and four military policy from a nearby Army base.
+The city policy dispatched four officers to check the scene, who met with five state troopers, three deputy sheriffs, and four military police from a nearby Army base.
 The officers reported no sign of the "little grey men," but noted the presence of bullet holes in the areas of the home the men said they had shot at the creatures.
 The officers left the scene sometime after 2 a.m., and the Suttons reported that the activity started again after they left, at 3:30 a.m, only to be gone by morning.

 Police officers noted that the witnesses seemed genuinely terrified and excited, and that there was no indication that alcohol was involved.
 Other than those observations, officers at the scene were reluctant to express an opinion on the veracity of the witnesses' testimony, noting that no physical evidence was found at the scene of any craft having landed.